 No, you need to book a site at one of the registered campgrounds or camping zones on Moreton Island.
 The rangers check up on this.

-Can I have a campfire on Moreton Island?
+Can you have fires on Moreton Island?

 Yes, campfires are permitted in all beach camping zones on Moreton Island.
 However, check whether local fire bans are in place during your visit.